 - Falls: Property owners are liable for safety and security issues on their property.
 If a commercial property owner subcontracts the maintenance, security, construction, and other property-related duties, the subcontractors share liability.
 A property owner accrues negligence based on the injured person's status on the premises.
 Negligence is sometimes based on prior notice of a security or safety hazard.

 - Violent acts: Commercial property owners share liability for violent acts if they had notice of a security or safety concern and failed to address it.
 Security and management subcontractors share the owner's liability.

 - Sports: When children sustain sports-related SCIs, coaches, trainers, and team-sponsoring schools and organizations share liability for their injuries.
 Equipment manufacturers share liability for adult and child injuries attributable to defective or inadequate equipment.

-- Work-related incidents: Employees sustain SCIs in vehicle accidents, construction accidents, falls from elevated work areas, and other adverse events.
-An employer owes nothing beyond worker’s compensation benefits.
-An injured employee may still recover damages from a non-coworker, sub-contractor, other persons, and other businesses.
+- Work-related incidents: Employees sustain spinal injuries in vehicle accidents, construction accidents, falls from elevated work areas, and other adverse events.
+An employer owes nothing beyond worker's compensation benefits.
+An injured employee may still recover damages from a non-coworker, subcontractor, other individuals, and other businesses.

-- Medical accidents: Medical professionals are responsible for an SCI if their treatment failed to meet the appropriate standard of care.
+- Medical accidents: Medical professionals are responsible for an SCI if their treatment fails to meet the appropriate standard of care.

 A settlement includes economic damages based on an injured person's out-of-pocket costs.
 When a Personal Injury Protection insurer pays the economic expenses, their subrogation rights entitle them to recover what they paid.
 A settlement still considers past and future costs in determining the full value of an injured person's claim.
 Recoverable economic damages include: